-Accurate is used to describe information that has been verified for accuracy.
+Glossary of specific terms used in this Recommendation Accurate is used to describe information that has been verified for accuracy.
 Batch transfer is a transfer comprised of a number of individual wire transfers that are being sent to the same financial institutions, but may/may not be ultimately intended for different persons.
 Beneficiary refers to the natural or legal person or legal arrangement who is identified by the originator as the receiver of the requested wire transfer.
 Beneficiary Financial Institution refers to the financial institution which receives the wire transfer from the ordering financial institution directly or through an intermediary financial institution and makes the funds available to the beneficiary.
-Cover Payment refers to a wire transfer that combines a payment message sent directly by the ordering financial institution to the beneficiary financial institution with the routing of the funding instruction (the cover) from the ordering financial institution to the beneficiary financial institution through one or more intermediary financial institutions.
+Cover Payment refers to a wire transfer that combines a payment message sent directly by the ordering financial institution to the beneficiary financial institution with the routing of the funding instruction (the cover) from the ordering financial institution to the beneficiary financial institution

+Glossary of specific terms used in this Recommendation through one or more intermediary financial institutions.
 Cross-border wire transfer refers to any wire transfer where the ordering financial institution and beneficiary financial institution are located in different countries.
-This term also refers to any chain of wire transfer in which at least one of the

-Glossary of specific terms s used in this Recommendation financial institutions involved is located in a different country.
+This term also refers to any chain of wire transfer in which at least one of the financial institutions involved is located in a different country.
 Domestic wire transfers refers to any wire transfer where the ordering financial institution and beneficiary financial institution are located in the same country.
 This term therefore refers to any chain of wire transfer that takes place entirely within the borders of a single country, even though the system used to transfer the payment message may be located in another country.
 The term also refers to any chain of wire transfer that takes place entirely within the borders of the European Economic Area (EEA) .
 Intermediary financial institution refers to a financial institution in a serial or cover payment chain that receives and transmits a wire transfer on behalf of the ordering financial institution and the beneficiary financial institution, or another intermediary financial institution.
 Ordering financial institution refers to the financial institution which initiates the wire transfer and transfers the funds upon receiving the request for a wire transfer on behalf of the originator.
 Originator refers to the account holder who allows the wire transfer from that account, or where there is no account, the natural or legal person that places the order with the ordering financial institution to perform the wire transfer.
 Qualifying wire transfers means a cross-border wire transfer above any applicable threshold as described in paragraph 5 of the Interpretive Note to Recommendation 16.
 Required is used to describe a situation in which all elements of required information are present.
-Subparagraphs 6(a), 6(b) and 6(c) set out the required originator information .
-Subparagraphs 6(d) and 6(e) set out the required beneficiary information .
-Serial Payment refers to a direct sequential chain of payment where the wire transfer and accompanying payment message travel together from the ordering financial institution to the beneficiary financial institution directly or through one or more intermediary financial institutions (e.g. correspondent banks).
+Subparagraphs 6(a), 6(b) and 6(c) set out the required originator information.
+Subparagraphs 6(d) and 6(e) set out the required beneficiary information.

-&lt;sup>36 An entity may petition the FATF to be designated as a supra-national jurisdiction for the purposes of and limited to an assessment of Recommendation 16 compliance.
+An entity may petition the FATF to be designated as a supra-national jurisdiction for the purposes of and limited to an assessment of Recommendation 16 compliance.